Positions (album): Songs

+“Love Language” shifts the album's sound into an effervescent, uptempo blend of disco and new jack swing, incorporating string stabs and distorted vocals.
+Lyrically, Grande uses the concept of speaking and learning a partner’s love language to explore emotional communication, sexual compatibility, and unlearning unhealthy relationship habits.
+The song concludes with a brief outro taken Grande initially intended to develop into a separate song.
+She explained that she retained it as an outro after being unable to expand the idea.
+In It, she expresses commitment to her lover, wanting to make him her home.
+The title track and lead single, “Positions”, is a midtempo, “slinky” pop-R&B song built around trap percussion, violin, plucked guitar, and intricately layered background vocals.
+Lyrically, Grande expresses her devotion to her lover and willingness to embrace unfamiliar roles and experiences for the relationship.
+The title refers both to the different roles Grande is willing to occupy within the relationship and to the song’s sexual innuendos.
+Grande performed and arranged the layered background vocals heard throughout the track, with behind-the-scenes footage documenting her process of stacking harmonies and ad-libs during the bridge.
+The thirteenth track, "Obvious”, continues the album’s exploration of new love, with lyrics expressing certainty and commitment in her feelings while hoping that the relationship will not have the same outcomes as previous relationships.
+The song combines string-heavy production with burbling synthesizers and "classic R&B" melodies.
+The album closes with “POV”, an R&B ballad that opens with rainfall sounds and features a quiet arrangement of cello and viola.
+Grande expresses wanting to see herself and all of her imperfections through her partner’s perspective, desiring to hold the same love, trust, and acceptance they extend toward her.
+The song is characterized as "a plea for self-love that brings the album’s underlying anxiety back into focus."

 Release and promotion

 On October 27, Grande announced that limited-edition CDs of Positions with two alternate cover artworks are to be released in conjunction with the album, and were made available for preorder on Grande's website.

 The album was released on October 30, 2020.
 The same day, limited quantity of Positions standard edition CDs, autographed by Grande, were issued DTC on the website.
 On February 19, 2021, a deluxe edition of Positions was released, featuring five additional tracks.
 The deluxe version was released on CD on March 26, 2021.
 On April 9, 2021, the vinyl of the standard edition of the album was released, including a glow-in-the-dark variant, available exclusively at Target.

 In July 2021, Positions was promoted by a series of live performances of some of its tracks, presented through Vevo.
 On October 30, 2025, for the album's 5-year anniversary, the performances were released on streaming platforms.